felixsuwarno/Fintech-AscentPAY-Digital_Wallet_Product_Analytics/README.md

 <br>

 **4.3 - Business Implications** <br>
-- Pricing and fees do not change over time, so revenue decreases when usage decreases and increases when usage increases.
+- Fees do not change over time, so when people use the product less, revenue drops and nothing in pricing makes up for it.
-- Bill pay and card payments generate most of the revenue, so changes in these two activities have the largest effect on total revenue.
+- Most revenue comes from bill pay and card payments, so revenue goes up or down mainly based on how much these two features are used.
-- No transaction type grows faster than the others, so there is no transaction type that compensates when another one slows down.
+- No transaction type grows enough to make up for slowdowns in others, so revenue does not shift to a stronger source when activity falls.
-- Overall, revenue closely follows how much users transact.
+- Overall, revenue rises and falls with how much users transact, making it sensitive to changes in user's spending.

 <br><br>